Rajganj Assembly constituency

-Rajganj is an assembly constituency in Jalpaiguri district in the Indian state of West Bengal.
+Rajganj (SC) is an assembly constituency in Jalpaiguri district in the Indian state of West Bengal.
 It is reserved for scheduled castes.

 Overview

 As per orders of the Delimitation Commission, No. 18 Rajganj Assembly constituency (SC) covers Binnaguri, Kukurjan, Majhiali, Mantadari, Panikauri, Sannyasikata, Sikarpur and Sukhani gram panchayats of Rajganj community development block, and Baropatia Nutanabos, Belakoba, Paharpur and Patkata gram panchayats of Jalpaiguri community development block.

 Rajganj Assembly constituency is part of No. 3 Jalpaiguri (Lok Sabha constituency) (SC).